shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Permanent spells cost double the spell points to cast, and take twice as long to cast.
 If the cast time is less than 1 minute, the cast time is increased to 1 minute.
 Permanent spells don’t require concentration.
 If a Permanent spell is centered on yourself, another creature, or an object, it is instead centered on a point in space.

 You cannot use your free action to dispel one of your Permanent spells.
 Instead, as an action, you may spend spell points equal to the spell’s casted level to dismiss it.
 You cannot use this feature to dispel Permanent spells you did not cast.

+If a Permanent spell allows you to move it after casting it, you must also spend spell points equal to its casted level to move it.

 ### Home Advantage